GoKloud-Solutions/jenkins-automations/jenkins-ecs-node/README_new.md

 TCP | 5000 | Jenkins-alb-sg (if any)

 <h3>Install ECS plugin</h3>

-Install [amazon-ecs-plugin](https://plugins.jenkins.io/amazon-ecs/)to enable AWS ECS as cloud node.
+Install [amazon-ecs-plugin](https://plugins.jenkins.io/amazon-ecs/) to enable AWS ECS as cloud node.
 This will enable us to add ECS containers as Jenkins agents.

 <h3>Jenkins configurations</h3>

 **Enable TCP port for inbound agents**

 TCP port for inbound agents.
-Fix the TCP listen port for JNLP agents of the Jenkins master (e.g. 5000) navigating in the "Manage Jenkins / Configure Global Security" screen Allow TCP traffic from the ECS cluster container instances to the Jenkins master on the listen port for JNLP agents.
+Fix the TCP listen port for JNLP agents of the Jenkins master (e.g. ```5000```) navigating in the "**Manage Jenkins / Configure Global Security**" screen Allow TCP traffic from the ECS cluster container instances to the Jenkins master on the listen port for JNLP agents.
 <img width="1092" alt="Screenshot 2021-09-29 at 7 22 40 PM" src="https://user-images.githubusercontent.com/91467852/135423608-2436a759-b8fe-4471-8362-b29c1e30db20.png">

 Jenkins URL must be reachanble from agent container.
-Goto Manage Jenkins -> Configure System -> Jenkins Location -> Jenkins URL
+Goto ```Manage Jenkins -> Configure System -> Jenkins Location -> Jenkins URL```
 <img width="1095" alt="Screenshot 2021-09-29 at 7 35 39 PM" src="https://user-images.githubusercontent.com/91467852/135423687-c4f25c53-2ea9-4325-9dc4-521c23d51af0.png">

 If the global Jenkins URL configuration does not fit your needs (e.g. if your ECS agents must reach Jenkins through some kind of tunnel) you can also override the Jenkins URL in the Advanced Configuration of the ECS cloud.